dell/omnia/docs/source/InstallationGuides/reprovisioningthecluster.rst

 Re-provisioning the cluster
 ++++++++++++++++++++++++++++

+In the event that an existing Omnia cluster needs a different OS version or a fresh installation, the cluster can be re-provisioned.
 While re-provisioning the cluster, users can modify the following:

     - The operating system
     - CUDA